MariaLauraSantoni/IOH-Profiler-HDBO-Comparison/README.md

 - KPCA-BO introduced in [High Dimensional Bayesian Optimization with Kernel Principal Component Analysis](https://arxiv.org/pdf/2204.13753.pdf).
 - TuRBO from [Scalable Global Optimization via Local Bayesian Optimization](https://proceedings.neurips.cc/paper/2019/file/6c990b7aca7bc7058f5e98ea909e924b-Paper.pdf).

-This code compares these approaches on the 24 functions of the Black-Box Optimization Benchmarking (BBOB) suite from the [COCO](https://arxiv.org/pdf/1603.08785.pdf) benchmarking environment suite using their definition from [IOHprofiler](https://iohprofiler.github.io/).
+This code compares these approaches on the 24 functions of the Black-Box Optimization Benchmarking (BBOB) suite from the [COCO](https://arxiv.org/pdf/1603.08785.pdf) benchmarking environment using their definition from [IOHprofiler](https://iohprofiler.github.io/).
 It is based on the original repositories and modules of the selected algorithms [vanilla Bayesian Optimization](https://scikit-optimize.github.io/stable/auto_examples/bayesian-optimization.html), [CMA-ES](https://github.com/CMA-ES/pycma), [random search](https://numpy.org/doc/stable/reference/random/generated/numpy.random.uniform.html), [SAASBO](https://github.com/martinjankowiak/saasbo), [RDUCB](https://github.com/huawei-noah/HEBO/tree/master/RDUCB), [PCA-BO](https://github.com/wangronin/Bayesian-Optimization/tree/KPCA-BO), [KPCA-BO](https://github.com/wangronin/Bayesian-Optimization/tree/KPCA-BO) and [TuRBO](https://github.com/uber-research/TuRBO).
-We provide all the Python files to run the paper experiments and to store results in data files.

 # Libraries and dependencies

-The implementation of all tasks and algorithms to perform experiments are in Python 3.10.12 and all the libraries used are listed in `requirements.txt`.
+The implementation is in Python 3.10.12 and all the libraries used are listed in `requirements.txt`.

 # Structure
 - `run_experiment.py` is the main file, used to run any experiments.
 It initializes the main setting of the experiment, calls the chosen algorithm, and writes log files.
 It takes as argument a file `.json` that is the output of the file `gen_config.py`.
 - `wrapper.py` contains the definition of all algorithms and the method `wrapopt` that runs the main loop of the chosen algorithm.
 It is called by the file `run_experiment.py`.
-- `my_logger.py` defines all the functions needed to generate the files to store data output by a run.
+- `my_logger.py` defines all the functions needed to generate the log files, storing the output data generated in a run.
 It is called by the file `run_experiment.py`.
-- `total_config.json` allows defining the settings of the experiment and it has to be the argument of the file `gen_config.py`.
+- `total_config.json` allows the user to define the settings of an experiment.
+It is taken as an argument by the file `gen_config.py`.
-- `gen_config.py` generates a folder called `config` containing files to run each algorithm with the parameters chosen in `total_config.json` given as an input and a bash script to run experiments with a Slurm job scheduler.
+- `gen_config.py` generates a folder called `configs` containing files to run experiments based on the settings defined in `total_config.json`.
-- `mylib` contains one folder for each algorithm with all the classes and functions needed to run them.
+- `mylib` stores the libraries with the implementation of the compared algorithms.
-- `bayes_optim.zip` contains the module bayes-optim with little changes to track the CPU time for the algorithm CMA-ES.
+- `bayes_optim.zip` contains the bayes-optim package, with slight modifications to track the CPU time fofr CMA-ES.
-- `Bayesian-Optimization.zip` contains the cloned repository [Bayesian-Optimization](https://github.com/wangronin/Bayesian-Optimization/tree/KPCA-BO) with little changes to track the CPU time for the algorithms PCA-BO and KPCA-BO.
+- `Bayesian-Optimization.zip` contains the cloned repository [Bayesian-Optimization](https://github.com/wangronin/Bayesian-Optimization/tree/KPCA-BO) with some changes to track the CPU time for the algorithms PCA-BO and KPCA-BO.
-- `RDUCB.zip` contains the cloned repository [RDUCB](https://github.com/huawei-noah/HEBO/tree/master/RDUCB) with little changes to track the CPU time for the algorithm RDUCB.
+- `RDUCB.zip` contains the cloned repository [RDUCB](https://github.com/huawei-noah/HEBO/tree/master/RDUCB) with modifications to track the CPU time for the algorithm RDUCB.
-- `GPy.zip` and `GPyOpt.zip` contain the modules Gpy and GpyOpt, respectively, with little changes to track the CPU time for the algorithm RDUCB.
+- `GPy.zip` and `GPyOpt.zip` contains the modules Gpy and GpyOpt, respectively, with modifications to track the CPU time for the algorithm RDUCB.
-- `skopt.zip` contains the module skopt with little changes to track the CPU time for the algorithm vanilla Bayesian Optimization.
+- `skopt.zip` contains the module skopt with some changes to track the CPU time for the algorithm vanilla Bayesian Optimization.
 - `requirements.txt` contains the list of all the project’s dependencies with the specific version of each dependency.

 # Execution from source